Pali Proper Names

 Nagaraka (v.l.
 Nangaraka)

 - Nagarakhanda.
-A section of the Bhuridatta Jātaka, dealing with the
+A section of the Bhuridatta Jātaka, dealing mit the

 marriage of Samuddajā to Dhatarattha.
 J.vi.167.